 Do we lament the front-facing pop-up camera's absence?
 Well, no, not really.
 As much as we loved watching the original Find X's camera moving into place, that impressive example of engineering has been solved in the Find X2 Pro with a simple punch-hole camera.

 That design decision leaves the Find X2 Pro's screen to be the star of the show.
 And it really is a shining star.
 Large, bright, resolute, super smooth, and colourful.
-Plus it doesn't drain the battery too quickly, as we found with Samsung's Galaxy phones.
+Plus it doesn't drain the battery too quickly, as we found with Samsung's Galaxy flagship phones.

-This article was first published on 6 March 2020 and has been updated to reflect its full review status
+This article was first published on 6 March 2020 and has been updated to reflect its full review status and additional use

 Samsung Galaxy S20 Ultra